New Zealand 1993 "Dinosaurs"

 This was the first evidence of a pterosaur from New Zealand, the third from the Late Cretaceous of the southern hemisphere, and represents the extreme southern occurrence of a pterosaur.

 In 1988, amateur palaeontologist from New Zealand Mrs. Joan Wiffen and vertebrate palaeontologist Dr. Ralph Molnar from the Queensland Museum, Australia, published an article about the bone.
-"First pterosaur from New Zealand" was printed in Australian palaeontology journal "Alcheringa".
+"First pterosaur from New Zealand" was printed in the Australian palaeontology journal "Alcheringa".

-They estimated the age of these fossils as equivalent to Campanian-Maastrichtian stages (70.6 million years ago) of Late Cretaceous.
+They estimated the age of these fossils as equivalent to Campanian-Maastrichtian stages (70.6 million years ago) of the Late Cretaceous.
 This age estimation was based on molluscan fossils found in boulders derived from the local sandstone of the Mata Series and collected from Mangahouanga Stream, where the fossil was discovered.
 These beds were deposited on the continental shelf, apparently under shallow, near-shore conditions.

 The Crabtree's fossil is the first described pterosaur fossil from New Zealand, but it is perhaps, not the first pterosaur fossil discovered in the country.
 In 1955, Sir Charles Fleming discovered a piece of bone that has been unofficially identified as that of a pterosaur, from Mikonui Stream, Canterbury.
 However, the Fleming’s specimen has not been formally identified and described yet (2022).